 Different Levels of Change

-When you are unhappy with how your life is going, or with how you feel about yourself and the world, it's easy to develop ideas that "not being like I am," "getting rid of these parts of me," or "changing into a different sort of person" is "what I have to do" -- to be happy/get unstuck/come out of depression/calm my anxiety/fall in love/feel secure/get a great job... almost any important life goal you can think of.
+When you are unhappy with how your life is going, or with how you feel about yourself and the world, it's easy to develop ideas that "not being like I am," "getting rid of these parts of me," or "changing into a different sort of person" is "what I have to do."

 Any level of real change requires courage and candor -- from both of us -- and a willingness to stay connected to the process even when it may be uncomfortable.
-Whatever levels we find ourselves working on, I will honor your priorities, stay with you at your pace, respect your integrity always, while challenging and inviting you -- in ways serious and playful -- to grow.
+Whatever levels we find ourselves working on, I will honor your priorities, stay with you at your pace, respect your integrity, while also challenging and inviting you -- in ways serious and playful -- to grow.

-People also sometimes discover that to live the life, and to be the self, they most want to be requires transformation at a deeper level.
+To live the life, and to be the self, we most want to be often requires transformation.
 Healing old wounds, transforming your relationship to your past, diving deep into the well of your creative powers and discovering what you most want in this life -- what some people may think of as fulfilling their true purpose or greatest potential -- these are some of the directions and explorations that comprise deeper level change.

-I am a Licensed Professional Counselor Associate, a National Certified Counselor, and took my MS in Clinical Mental Health Counseling from UNC Greensboro.
-Post-graduate work includes completing a certificate program of 250 hours training in Gestalt at the Gestalt Institute of Cleveland, and just over 100 hours' training in self-hypnosis and generative trance with Dr. Stephen Gilligan in California.
-I took a BFA in Acting from New York University, and an MFA in Literature and Creative Writing from Bennington College.
+I am a Licensed Clinical Mental Health Counselor in North Carolina, a National Certified Counselor, and took my MS in Clinical Mental Health Counseling from UNC Greensboro.
+Post-graduate work includes: a 250-hour certificate program at the Gestalt Institute of Cleveland, 10 years of study in generative trance, generative change, and self-relations work with Dr. Stephen Gilligan, and Creative Mind Coach Certification with Dr. Gilligan.
+I hold a BFA in Acting from New York University, and an MFA in Creative Writing and Literature from Bennington College.

 On a Personal Note

 Born in Little Rock, Arkansas, raised in Ohio and Louisiana, I have lived in Durham since 1999, after having lived in Seattle, Berkeley, Boston, Stockbridge, Cleveland, and New York City (twice!).
-In addition to writing personal essays, I make mixed media collages and assemblages.
-My husband and I love movies, music concerts at the Carolina Theater and DPAC, shows at PlayMakers Rep, and all the fabulous food -- from trucks to bistros to diners to fancy restaurants to farmer's markets -- that grace the town of Durham.
-We both study Taoist tai chi, and have a bad habit of staying up too late reading, much to the delight of our aged bearded collie and three adopted shelter cats.
+My husband and I love the High Country of NC, almost any kind of movie, music concerts at the Carolina Theater and DPAC, shows at PlayMakers Rep, and all the fabulous food -- from trucks to bistros to diners to fancy restaurants to farmer's markets -- that grace the town of Durham.
+We share a bad habit of staying up too late reading, much to the delight of our rat terrier rescue, Lucy, and two adopted shelter cats.